Director Liability + AI Oversight

 Governance Structure and Charter Development

 Knowing the risks is only valuable if it changes how your board operates.
-We design practical governance structures -- committee mandates, escalation thresholds, reporting cadences, and decision authorities -- that give directors genuine oversight without requiring them to become technologists.
-Every structure is tailored to your organisation's size, sector, and AI maturity.
+We design practical governance structures, including committee mandates, escalation thresholds, reporting cadences, and decision authorities, that give directors genuine oversight without requiring them to become technologists.
+For NZX-listed companies, we align these structures with the NZX Corporate Governance Code.
+For Crown entities, we integrate Public Service AI Framework requirements and Treaty of Waitangi obligations.
+For FMA and RBNZ-regulated businesses, we ensure governance structures satisfy the conduct and prudential expectations these regulators have signalled for AI systems.
+Every structure is tailored to your organisation's size, sector, and AI maturity level.
+Every structure maintains the rigorous oversight that regulators, stakeholders, and the Companies Act 1993 demand from directors.

 • Board AI governance charter with NZ-specific provisions